dell/csm-docs/content/docs/getting-started/installation/kubernetes/powerstore/csmoperator/_index.md

 **Note** :
    - "Kubelet config dir path" is not yet configurable in case of Operator based driver installation.
    - Snapshotter and resizer sidecars are not optional.
 They are defaults with Driver installation.
-   - **The VolumeJournal CRDs are installed as part of CSI PowerStore Driver installation and are required for Metro Volume configurations with resiliency enabled.**

 {{< /collapse >}}
 {{< /accordion >}}